Skip to Main Content

 Please plan to arrive at your Christchurch hotel by 9:00 a.m. for a safety clinic and bike-fitting session.
 If you are unable to arrive before 9:00 a.m., please contact the hotel so the staff may advise your trip leaders.

 Trip leaders will be wearing VBT staff garments.
-After brief introductions your group will go on a warm-up ride directly from the hotel, where you will enjoy the nearby neighborhood streets and local quiet trails in Hagley Park.
-Then travel by van out to Sumner beach where you may watch for surfers and enjoy lunch in the small village before a van shuttle returns you to the hotel.
+After brief introductions, your group will go on a warm-up ride directly from the hotel, where you will enjoy the nearby neighborhood streets and local quiet trails in Hagley Park.
+Explore the bustling Riverside Market and select from many options for lunch on your own.
+Then travel by van out to Sumner Beach where you may watch for surfers and enjoy the small village before a van shuttle returns you to the hotel via the scenic Summit Road.

 You have the afternoon free to explore “The Garden City.”
 Early this evening, you will join your fellow travelers for a welcome reception, then dine with the group and toast your upcoming journey in wonderful New Zealand.